 Cambodian Kroeung which directly translates to “ingredients” is the herb paste that gives Cambodian cuisine their distinctly exotic flavours and aromas which distinguish Khmer dishes from neighbouring countries such as Thailand and Vietnam.

-This is a basic recipe for yellow kroeung, but there are many variations available, such as red kroeung and green kroeung.
-Kreoung is used in many Cambodian cuisines.
-When making kreoung for curry, we usually call it ‘kreoung kari’, but when making kreoung for somlar (soup/stew) we use the term kreoung somlar.
+This is a basic recipe for yellow kroeung, but there are many variations available, such as the red and green version typically used to make different types of curry.
+This special mixture of ‘ingredients’ is used in many Cambodian cuisines.
 Depending on the dish we’re making, the ingredients used to make kreoung will vary and change in quantities, but the base ingredients will always be galangal, turmeric, lemongrass, kaffir lime leaves, garlic, and shallots.
-For example, when making num banh chok, we also use the base ingredients for kreoung, but what changes the flavour, giving num banh chok somlar praheur its own unique flavours is the added ingredient such as finger roots and a little more lemongrass.
+For example, when making num banh chok, we also use the base ingredients for kroeung, but what changes the flavour, giving num banh chok somlar praheur its own unique flavours is the added ingredient such as finger roots and a little more lemongrass.

 In Cambodian cuisine, we prefer to use all fresh ingredients.
-So every morning fresh kreoungs are made, all ingredients sliced and ground to a thick paste in a mortar and pestle.
-Since we like to cook fresh, kreoung made each morning are usually used up by the end of the day as it tends to dry out, diminishing the flavours.
-When I lived with my mother, this was her usual morning routine, making kreoung.
+So every morning fresh kroeung are made, all ingredients sliced and ground to a thick paste in a mortar and pestle.
+Since we like to cook and eat fresh (no refrigerator in the countryside to keep ingredients for days), batches of kroeung made each morning are usually used up by the end of the day as it tends to dry out, diminishing the flavours.
+When I lived with my mother, this was her usual morning routine.
 Whenever I hear the pounding of the mortar and pestle, tuk tuk tuk, I would wake up and go watch her before getting ready for school.
-To this day when making kreoung, the pounding sound of the mortar and pestle evoke a sense of comfort and nostalgia.
+To this day when making kroeung, the pounding sound of the mortar and pestle evoke a sense of comfort and nostalgia.
 But due to convenience, I usually do not make this every day.
 More like a large amount once a month, portioned into separate bags for whenever the Cambodian food cravings hit me.

 The holy grail of Cambodian cooking, every family probably have a recipe that has been passed on from generation to generation.
 My grandma passed this recipe to my mum and my mum knocked this recipe into my head, literally.
 I had the attention span of a goldfish with ADHD.
 Yeah, I didn’t really like cooking when I was young.
 What’s the point when the food is made for you?
 I was spoiled that way, I only started cooking when I moved out on my own.
 And let me tell you, once you start cooking, you start reading food books, and eventually, you start wanting to make every food from every culture.
 Although I do love Korean, Italian and Japanese foods, I always come back to Cambodian cooking.
 There’s nothing like the cooking that you grew up with, the taste of nostalgia.